Impostor Syndrome: What it is, Why it Matters

 - Recommend that your client regularly ask for feedback so that they can receive evidence of the value he or she delivers on the job.
 The more positive feedback received, the more the client may internalize it.

-To support your clients even further, enrol in CPC’s upcoming Employment Interview Coaching certificate course.
+To support your clients even further, enrol in CPC’s upcoming Employment Interview Coaching course.
 In this fully-facilitated, part-time 3-week online course, you’ll learn how to develop innovative, strategic plans to help your clients — even those with Impostor Syndrome — gain confidence and present themselves for interviews in the most effective way.
 You will help clients achieve positive outcomes before, during, and after employment interviews.

 Impostors — an episode of the CBC radio show “Out in the Open”